BandarenkaDaniil/SLList/README.md

 }
 ```

-here you found last element, but you need to redirect previous Node "next" field to NULL.
+Here you found last element, but you need to redirect previous Node "next" field to NULL.
 because of list is singly-linked, you cannot address previous Node

 ```C